-This is the perfect designation for real estate agents whose community presence and volunteerism is a big part of their resume.
-If you spend a lot of time working with nonprofit organizations, advocating for schools or other community organizations, or are just a general do-gooder in your local market, this is a great way to tie those activities together with your real estate business and leverage that clout.
+This is the perfect designation for real estate agents who prioritize community presence and volunteerism.
+If you spend a lot of time working with nonprofit organizations, advocating for community organizations, or are just a general do-gooder in your local market, this is a great way to tie those activities to your real estate business and leverage that clout.

 Best for: Agents whose business depends on working with foreign buyers and international investors

-Cost: $825 for application fees and course work plus an annual fee of $220 to maintain the designation
+Cost: Around $825 for application fees and classes, plus an annual fee of $220

-Where to get a CIPS designation: Center for Realtor Development
+Where to get a CIPS designation: NAR’s Center for Realtor Development

 What Is the CIPS Designation & Who Is Awarded It?

-A CIPS designation is a special recognition of specific expertise in the complicated world of foreign purchases or investment of domestic real estate.
+A CIPS designation recognizes specific expertise in the complicated world of international real estate.
 CIPS designees have advanced knowledge in currency issues, international financing, tax law, and more.
-Real estate agents with a CIPS designation are listed in the CIPS database, a resource frequented by foreign buyers and sellers when searching for domestic assistance with their real estate needs.
+Real estate agents with a CIPS designation are listed in the CIPS database, a resource frequented by foreign buyers and sellers.

 What Does It Take to Get a CIPS Designation?

-The requirements for a CIPS designation are actually fairly involved.
-Agents pursuing a CIPS designation need to have at least three transactions involving foreign parties, a minimum threshold of international business experience or foreign language mastery, as well as other basic qualifications you can find on the full application here.
+The requirements for a CIPS designation are fairly involved.
+Agents pursuing a CIPS designation need to have at least three transactions involving foreign parties, meet a minimum threshold of international business experience or foreign language mastery, and other qualifications you can find on the full application here.

-Additionally, you must also be a Realtor in good standing with the National Association of Realtors.
-If you meet the volume requirements, the next step to the CIPS designation is completing two required classes plus three elective courses that focus on various geographic-specific content.
+Additionally, you must also be a Realtor in good standing with NAR.
+If you meet the volume requirements, the next step for the CIPS designation is completing two required courses and three elective courses.

 Is the CIPS Designation Worth It?

 If you meet the requirements for a CIPS designation, this is definitely a good move for you.
-Foreign investors often qualify agents on paper before scheduling interviews, so giving yourself the best chance to get on the phone is a great start.
+Foreign investors often qualify agents on paper before scheduling interviews.
+This designation speaks volumes about your experience and can help get that interview.

-Because this designation is so specialized, if you don’t meet the qualifying requirements (and don’t foresee yourself doing so in the near future), this designation isn’t worth considering.
+Because it is so specialized, if you don’t meet the qualifying requirements (and don’t foresee yourself doing so in the near future), this designation isn’t worth considering.

 A Pro’s Perspective: What Designations Mean to a Busy Agent

-We wanted to know what a busy agent thought of the designations available to real estate agents today, so we reached out to Bruce Ailion, attorney and licensed Realtor with RE/MAX Town and Country with over 35 years of experience to get his take:
+We wanted to know what a busy agent thinks of these real estate designations, so we reached out to Bruce Ailion, attorney and licensed Realtor with RE/MAX Town and Country.
+As he has over 35 years of experience, we were eager to get his take:

-If you work in a market with a lot of senior citizens, this is a designation you should consider.
-Here’s what the National Association of Realtors says about this particular designation:
+If you work in a market with a lot of senior citizens, this is a designation to consider.
+Here’s what NAR says about it:

 “The Seniors Real Estate Specialist® (SRES®) designation is for REALTORS® who want to be able to meet the special needs of maturing Americans when selling, buying, relocating, or refinancing residential or investment properties.
 By earning the SRES® designation, REALTORS® are prepared to approach mature clients with the best options and information for them to make life-changing decisions.”

-Much of the land in the U.S. is still undeveloped or used for agricultural purposes.
-If you live in a rural market, you undoubtedly have handled your fair share of vacant land sales.
+If you live in a rural market, you’ve undoubtedly handled your fair share of vacant land sales.
 If this makes up a large portion of your business, the ALC designation is worth considering.
 Here’s what NAR has to say about this designation:

 “The esteemed Accredited Land Consultants (ALCs) are the most trusted, knowledgeable, experienced, and highest-producing experts in all segments of land.
 Conferred by the REALTORS® Land Institute, the designation requires successful completion of a rigorous LANDU education program, a specific, high-volume and experience level, and adherence to an honorable Code of Conduct.”

 If you’ve moved off the sales floor and spend most of your time managing other real estate agents, the CRB designation is worth its weight in gold.
-This designation has three comprehensive courses that designees must complete, covering topics from management, technology, cost estimating, budgets, and more.
+This designation has three comprehensive courses covering management, technology, cost estimating, budgets, and more.
 Here’s what NAR has to say about this designation: